 If a client remarries and signs a prenuptial agreement with the new spouse, their assets can be included in the calculations.
 Many advisors are aware of the prenuptial agreements signed by their clients, but most do not realize they are ignored by the federal need analysis process.
 In the eyes of the government, the step-parent of the custodial parent is also responsible for supporting the child.

 Remember, 529 plans are great investment tools, but advisors should plan on more than just one option.
 In talking with both parties of the divorce, be aware of who is the owner and the beneficiary.
 If a plan is owned by anyone other than the custodial parent or the child, it is counted differently and can change the financial aid eligibility.
 In addition, if one of the parent’s inquiries into the value of the 529 plan during a divorce proceeding, be extremely aware of who the owner and beneficiary are when providing account values.

 Student loans are not just a challenge for a younger generation but for all of America.

-The fastest growing age group with student loans are people above the age of 60.
+The fastest-growing age group with student loans are people above the age of 60.
 According to the Federal Reserve Bank of New York, this age group has over $85 billion in student loan debt as of the end of 2017.

 With the rise in grey divorce, advisors are going to have to address this situation as they focus on retirement planning.
-To develop a plan for repayment, advisors can help them understand debt ownership, the impact on tax fillings, and loan forgiveness advantages.
+To develop a plan for repayment, advisors can help them understand debt ownership, the impact on tax filings, and loan forgiveness advantages.
 Advisors should help parents and grandparents get a better understanding of the advantages and disadvantages of Parent Plus loans as they are quickly becoming the funding vehicle of choice for many Americans.